Your state’s best independent family-friendly restaurant

 Montana: Montana Ale Works, Bozeman

 It might not sound like a family-friendly spot but Montana Ale Works, housed in an old rail station, really is a fabulous place for an all-ages gathering.
-The gastropub-style eatery serves hearty, comforting and crowd-pleasing options like bison burgers, mac 'n' cheese and blackened mahi-mahi tacos, alongside a great kids’ menu.
-Plus, there’s a patio for warmer days – and around 40 craft ales on tap for the older customers.
+The gastropub-style eatery serves hearty, comforting, crowd-pleasing options like bison burgers, mac ’n’ cheese, and blackened mahi-mahi tacos, alongside a great kids’ menu.
+Plus, there’s a patio for warmer days.

 Nebraska: Edge of the Universe, Omaha

-This adorable café opened in late 2020 and has already won many hearts with its giddy atmosphere and themes – they're designed to be changed every few months or so, with different artwork, decor and menu specials (shown is Starry, Starry Night).
-Edge of the Universe, with an original 1910 tin ceiling and soft lighting from pretty chandeliers, welcomes customers of all ages like old friends.
+This adorable café opened in late 2020 and quickly won hearts with its giddy atmosphere and themes which are designed to be changed every few months or so, with different artwork, decor, and menu specials (shown is Starry, Starry Night).
+The spot boasts an original 1910 tin ceiling and soft lighting from pretty chandeliers and welcomes customers of all ages like old friends.
 The magical setting and ambience are a huge hit with children.

-There’s actually a decent number of family-friendly places to eat in Sin City and Mr. Mama's is a stand-out favorite for its excellent breakfasts and warm, homely atmosphere.
-It’s a couple of miles off the Strip but definitely worth seeking out.
-Menu mainstays include Mama’s Chicken Fried Steak, French toast and enormous cinnamon rolls.
+There’s actually a surprisingly decent number of family-friendly places to eat in Sin City, and Mr. Mamas is a stand-out favorite for its excellent breakfasts and warm, homey atmosphere.
+It’s a couple of miles off the Strip, but definitely worth seeking out.
+Menu mainstays include chicken fried steak, French toast, and enormous cinnamon rolls.

 New Hampshire: Lexie’s Joint, Portsmouth

-The original Lexie’s (there are also locations in Dover, Newburyport and Exeter) is a favorite spot for families, who come for burgers and thick, creamy shakes.
+The original Lexie’s (there are also locations in Dover, Epping, Newburyport, and Exeter) is a favorite spot for families, who stop by for burgers and thick, creamy shakes.
 The patties, which include veggie options, come with various toppings or plain for the fussier kids and adults.
-Cute touches like crayons and paper for kids, and cookies with the check, are also much appreciated.
+Cute touches like crayons and paper for the children and cookies with the check, are also much appreciated.

 New Jersey: Medieval Times Dinner & Tournament, Lyndhurst

-This one’s more than a little different: a combination of jousting, equestrian displays, falconry and dinner.
+With its combination of jousting, equestrian displays, falconry, and dinner, this spot's more than a little different.
 It’s easy to see why Medieval Times is so popular with families – surely no child could claim to be bored while seated in a castle and surrounded by horses and heroic knights?
-The four-course feast is designed to be eaten with your hands too, which is another feature kids adore.
+The four-course feast is designed to be eaten by hand, which is another feature kids adore.

 New Mexico: Frontier Restaurant, Albuquerque